mocovenwitch/recommender-system/section2.md

 - higher number of raters -> small CI -> higher lower bound
 - in the sense the popularity increases the score

+### Smoothing

+`The problem and the solution`: If a product has no rating, we give a value by default.
+The default value should be between the middle value and the real ratings from other products.
+We call this `smoothing`.

+`Explore-Exploit Dilemma`:
+Example problem for Youtube, if you watch a bunch of videos on how to make eggs, then recommendations are filled with videos about making eggs.

+But if Youtube now serve by a stronger exploration component, e.g. movie trailers, you could think it's a bad site with nothing you are interested in.
+Then now Youtube is in `Explore-Exploit Dilemma`.

+### Bayesian Approach
+Bayesian approach builds on top of Likelihood.

+Study up:

+`Bernoulli Distribution`
+`Bayes rule`

+### Why do you need a library?

+What I understand is, libraries are only for tools help you out, but don't use libraries for core approach.

 ## Reading